hyprwm/hyprland-wiki/pages/Getting Started/Installation.md

 ## Installation

 Installing Hyprland is very easy.
-Simply install it with your package manager (if the pkg is available for Hyprland) or install/build it yourself.
+Simply install it with your package manager (if there is a Hyprland package available) or install/build it yourself.

 {{< callout >}}